What You’ll Learn 🧩

 Example I: DewesoftBridge

-The main purpose of DewesoftBridge is to allow your plugin to communicate with Dewesoft.
-It contains functions and events, that are triggered at a certain time (e.g. when measuring is started, when measuring is stopped, when setup is saved,...).
-The list of all function and events can be found in dewesoft_bridge.h file.
-In this section we will only mention those used in order for our plugin to work as intended, others will remain unchanged.
-We will use this class for implementing the logic behind the latch math.
+The main purpose of the DewesoftBridgeclass is to enable your plugin to communicate with Dewesoft.
+It contains functions and events that are triggered at specific moments (e.g., when measuring starts, when it stops, when a setup is saved, etc.).
+A complete list of functions and events can be found in the dewesoft_bridge.h file.
+In this section, we will only focus on those required for our plugin to function correctly—the rest will remain unchanged.
+We will use this class to implement the core logic behind the latch math functionality.

-We will first make changes to the dewesoft_bridge.h file where we will declare methods and variables.
-For our plugin to work we need variables for holding Criteria limit value, channel names and for determining whether we are calculating the rising or falling edge.
-We will also create getter and setter functions for these variables.
-All of these variables and methods are only going to be accessed inside the DewesoftBridge, so they should be private.
+We’ll start by making changes to the dewesoft_bridge.h file here we will declare our methods and variables.
+For the plugin to function properly, we need: Criteria limit value, channel names and for determining whether we are calculating the rising or falling edge.
+We will also create getter and setter functions for each of these variables.
+Since all these variables and methods are only accessed internally within the DewesoftBridge, class, they should be marked as private.

 1enum edgeTypes